shibinkr/Linux_Kernel_doc/Chapter_9.md

-# Chapter 9: Kernel Synchronization Primitives
+# Chapter 9: Kernel Synchronization and Concurrency

+Concurrency and synchronization are fundamental concepts in Linux kernel programming.
+The kernel handles multiple processes, interrupts, and threads simultaneously.
+Proper understanding of **execution contexts** and **synchronization primitives** is crucial to write correct, efficient, and safe kernel code.

 ## 9.1 Why Kernel Synchronization is Needed

 * Multiple CPUs may access the same memory or hardware simultaneously.
 * Interrupts may preempt running code.
-* Shared kernel objects like task\_struct, device, buffers may be accessed concurrently.
+* Shared kernel objects like `task_struct`, devices, and buffers may be accessed concurrently.
 * Race conditions can cause data corruption if not synchronized.

 **Goals:**